I love seeing painted furniture – before and after photos to see the transformation of an old piece of furniture. It’s not hard to do.

 3. does your furniture have a wax or top coat over it?

 For my piece, I just gave it a sanding with a 120 grit sanding block.
-Mine did not have any wax or top coat.
+The Armoire did not have any wax or top coat.
 Honestly, it did have a lot of imperfections with the piece and wish I had taken my Ryobi Sander to it to remove all of the paint.

 4. Bleed through or oder issues – aDD A COAT OF bOSS